-The government, consumers, investors, and even also internal company employees would put more pressure on corporations to do the right thing.
+The government, consumers, investors, and even also internal financial institutions employees would put more pressure on corporations to do the right thing.
 Large retailers will put increasing pressure on their suppliers, to be honest about core emissions, and performance and ambition will become a much more critical aspect in retailers’ selection of suppliers.

 Before the pandemic, retail banking profitability was under severe strain, and pretax earnings for the most prominent retailers have nearly halved in the last decade, falling to 9.2% in 2012 and 5.1% in 2021.
 Margins have been squeezed by growing expenses, fierce competition, and a shift towards online activities.
-In particular, the shift towards IT retail banking has left many retailers with more physical outlets than they could commercially justify, which often ties them to structures that inhibit their ability to implement business models as quickly as they require.
+In particular, the shift towards IT banking has left many retailers with more physical outlets than they could commercially justify, which often ties them to structures that inhibit their ability to implement business models as quickly as they require.

 How retail banking works and earns profit